-We are a leading provider of high-quality child care, early education and other services designed to help employers and families better address the challenges of work and family life.
-We provide services primarily under multi-year contracts with employers who offer child care and other dependent care solutions as part of their employee benefits packages to improve employee engagement, productivity, recruitment and retention.
-As of December 31, 2015, we had more than 1,000 client relationships with employers across a diverse array of industries, including more than 140 Fortune 500 companies and more than 80 of Working Mother magazine's 2015 "100 Best Companies for Working Mothers."
+We are a leading provider of high-quality child care, early education, back-up dependent care and educational advisory services that help employers and families better address the challenges of work and family life.
+We provide services primarily under multi-year contracts with employers who offer child care and other dependent care solutions, as well as other educational advisory services, as part of their employee benefits packages to improve employee engagement, productivity, recruitment and retention.
+As of December 31, 2016, we had more than 1,100 client relationships with employers across a diverse array of industries, including 150 Fortune 500 companies and more than 80 of Working Mother magazine's 2016 "100 Best Companies for Working Mothers."
 Our service offerings include:

-- Center-based full service child care and early education (representing approximately 85% of our revenue in the year ended December 31, 2015);

-- · Back-up dependent care; and

-- · Educational advisory services.
+- Center-based full service child care and early education (approximately 84% of our revenue in 2016); - Back-up dependent care (approximately 13% of our revenue in 2016); and - Educational advisory services (approximately 3% of our revenue in 2016).

-We believe we are a provider of choice for each of the solutions we offer.
-As of December 31, 2015, we operated a total of 932 child care and early education centers across a wide range of customer industries with the capacity to serve approximately 107,000 children in the United States, as well as in the United Kingdom, the Netherlands, Ireland, Canada and India.
-We have achieved satisfaction ratings of approximately 95% among respondents in our employer and parent satisfaction surveys over each of the past six years and an annual client retention rate of 97% for employer-sponsored centers over each of the past 10 years.
+As of December 31, 2016, we operated a total of 1,035 child care and early education centers across a wide range of customer industries with the capacity to serve approximately 115,000 children in the United States, as well as in the United Kingdom, the Netherlands, Ireland, Canada and India.
+We have achieved satisfaction ratings of approximately 95% among respondents in our employer and parent satisfaction surveys over each of the past seven years and an annual client retention rate of 96% for employer-sponsored centers over each of the past 10 years.